alpiepho/coursera_go_classes/alpiepho/Course2/week2/Quiz.md

 A function with multiple names

-A function with no name
+X - A function with no name

 A function with no arguments